-You’ll receive plenty of holidays too – 23 days, plus bank holidays (these are fixed for the first 2 years).
+You’ll receive plenty of holidays too – 23 days (increasing after the first two years), plus bank holidays.
 And you’ll enjoy an impressive range of company benefits, just like the rest of the team.

 Our recruitment process is designed to make sure that you're right for us and we're right for you.
 If you’re successful in joining us, you'll be on the path to a rewarding career that offers the chance to be part of the UK's energy future.
 Here’s how to get started.

 When you apply online you’ll be asked to upload your CV and answer some questions related to your skills and experience.
 Be sure to take the time to fill these out thoroughly.

 Your application will be carefully reviewed by the EDF Energy team.
-We’ll take into account your educational qualifications, skills and experience, and we’ll let you know you whether or not you’ll be progressing to the next stage of the process as soon as possible.
+We’ll take into account your educational qualifications, skills and experience, and we’ll let you know whether or not you’ll be progressing to the next stage of the process as soon as possible.

-If we like the look of your application, you’ll be invited to undertake some assessments at one of our offices.
+If we like the look of your application, you’ll be invited to undertake some assessments at one of our locations.
 You’ll be told the outcome of your tests within 14 days.